 1. Device Performance

+To get accurate results, it’s essential to test your own app simultaneously on multiple devices.
 For device performance testing, you need to check the app’s response time on different devices.
-You should also consider checking the following:

 - Application startup time: How long does it take for the app to launch?